Data-Sci-2021/L2-Prosody-Analysis/progress_report_Miroo.md

 - Documented the process to identify Korean speakers' monologue speech files from PELIC\_speech\_compiled.csv.
 You can find the relevant codes on "Part 1.
 Processing PELIC_speech_compiled.csv".
 The following steps were involved:
   1. Identified Korean speakers with minimum enrollment of 3-5 levels (KS_lv13) and their 2-minute monologues; this was saved as ['korean_monologues_lv13.csv'](korean_monologues_lv13.csv).
   2. Based on ['korean_monologues_lv13.csv'](korean_monologues_lv13.csv), hand-moved all the corresponding speech files to ['wav'](wav/) folder.
-  3. Identified the transcriptions for KS_lv13 speech files.
+  3. Based on ['korean_monologues_lv13.csv'](korean_monologues_lv13.csv), identified the transcriptions for KS_lv13 speech files.
 Saved the transcriptions as ['korean_monologues_lv13_trnascription.csv'](korean_monologues_lv13_transcriptions.csv).
 The future plan is to use these transcriptions for Montreal Forced Aligner to generate TextGrids.

 ## 11-4-2021